Best Practice Guidelines: Healthcare Practice Management & POPIA Compliance Framework

 The genito-urinary system or urogenital system is the organ system of the reproductive organs and the urinary system.

 The lymphatic system is part of the vascular system and is an important part of the immune system, comprising a large network of lymphatic vessels that carry a clear fluid called lymph directionally towards the heart.

 The immune system is the body's defence against infectious organisms and other invaders and endocrinology is the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.

 Comprises the skin and its appendages acting to protect the body from various kinds of damage, such as loss of water or damages from outside.
 The integumentary system includes hair, scales, feathers, hooves, and nails.

-ADD, ADHD, anxiety, bipolar disorder, depression, OCD, substance dependancy and general notes.
+ADD, ADHD, anxiety, bipolar disorder, depression, OCD, substance dependency and general notes.

-A psychological disability or psychiatric disability refers to a spectrum of mental disorders or conditions that influence our emotions, cognitions, and/or behaviors.
+A psychological disability or psychiatric disability refers to a spectrum of mental disorders or conditions that influence our emotions, cognitions, and/or behaviours.

 Cranial, dermatomes, reflexes, sensory system, motor system and general notes.

 The nervous system is made up of two parts: the central and peripheral nervous system and deals with disorders of the nervous system.
 It includes the brain, spinal cord and nerves.